-A more precise language is needed to describe the potential for encountering powerful ideas during a computing activity.
-The primacy of the activity must be the focus if we are to articulate the ways in which computers may enrich the learning process.
+If we define content as the focus of an activity, then we may evaluate the quality of the activity.
+A more precise language is needed to describe the potential for encountering powerful ideas.
+The primacy of the activity must be our focus if we are to articulate the ways in which computers may enrich the learning process.

-I have grappled with the creation of a matrix suitable for explaining complex learning theories and have yet to determine a formula for predicting the probability of encountering powerful ideas.
-Deriving such an algorithm is likely impossible.
+I have grappled with the creation of a matrix suitable for explaining complex learning theories.
+I learned a lot personally, especially while brainstorming with a colleague about whether the increase in the educational value of a computing activity is additive, multiplicative or something else.
+However, I have yet to determine a formula for predicting the probability of encountering powerful ideas.
+Deriving such an algorithm is likely to be impossible.

-There are numerous overlapping ways of describing any educational activity.
-A series of continua might represent agency, the novelty of an activity, the learning theory expressed, the contribution of the computer and the degree of creativity involved.
+Clearly there are overlapping ways of describing any educational activity.
+A series of continua represent agency, the novelty of activity, the learning theory expressed, the contribution of the computer and the degree of creativity involved.
 These descriptions fall along continua, including: